 Jesus didn’t move to get up, though the whole house was filling with the mess and the smell of her sacrifice.
 Maybe the conversation stopped as they all looked on.
 It’s likely that it was uncomfortably silent.
 What Mary was doing was over-the-top extravagant, to the point of being improper (like David when he danced before the Lord in public).

 Mary cried openly.
 Her hair had come loose as she displayed her deep affection for Jesus in front of a room full of men.
 She focused completely on offering her gift, showing no regard for their opinions.
 No one could deny that this was an act of true and pure love.

 Except one.
 One of the invited guests (the same one who would betray Jesus) became angry about the squandering of this expensive product.
 An entire pound of ointment “wasted” on Jesus’ feet … the feet that walked to Mary’s home, where he saved her, gave her brother back to her, and brought eternal life to her town.

 Maybe this jar contained the only thing she had that she considered a valuable enough gift for her Lord.
 And if she had not given it to Jesus this day, that pound of perfume would have been wasted.
-It certainly wouldn’t have been remembered as the offering that prepared Jesus feet for what was coming after they walked him back to Jerusalem.
+It certainly wouldn’t have been remembered two millennia later as the offering that prepared Jesus feet for what was coming after they walked him back to Jerusalem.
 But it was … is remembered, even to this day.

 Jesus responded to Judas: “Leave her alone.”
 The anointing was for his burial (Matthew 26:12).
 Mary’s act of adoration had become a visually and sensorially prophetic moment.
 And a night became holy because of her largesse.